ofek/pypinfo/README.rst

 This is relatively painless, I swear.

 1. Go to `<https://bigquery.cloud.google.com>`_.
 2. Sign up if you haven't already.
-Querying PyPI's dataset is free (for you).
+The first TB of queried data each month is free.
+Each additional TB is $5.
 3. Go to `<https://console.developers.google.com/cloud-resource-manager>`_ and
    create a new project.
 Any name is fine, but I recommend you choose something to do with PyPI like pypinfo.
-This way you know the project is designated as free.
+This way you know what the project is designated for.
 4. Follow `<https://cloud.google.com/storage/docs/authentication#generating-a-private-key>`_
    to create credentials in JSON format.
 During creation, choose ``BigQuery User`` as role.
    After creation, note the download location.
 Move the file wherever you want.